Unsupervised Point Cloud Pre-Training via Contrasting and Clustering: Experiments

-Two classification benchmarks, ModelNet40 \cite{sharma2016vconv} and ModelNet10 \cite{sharma2016vconv} are used to evaluate the shape understanding capability of our unsupervised learning model.
-ModelNet10 dataset contains 4,899 pre-aligned shapes from 10 categories.
-There are 3,991 (80\%) shapes for training and 908 (20\%) shapes for testing.
-Following the common protocol presented in prior work \cite{wang2020unsupervised,rao2020global}, a simple linear SVM classifier is adopted to measure the learned representations.
-The SVM is trained with the extracted global features from the training sets of ModelNet40/10 datasets.
-Each point cloud consists of randomly sampled 2,048 points from each shape.

-Our ConClu compares against a set of methods consisting of previous generative and contrastive approaches, as well as PointNet and DGCNN models with various pretext tasks.
-The classification results on the test sets are summarized in Table \ref{tb:mndt}.
-The proposed ConClu outperforms all the counterparts that adopt the same backbones.
-On ModelNet40, our basic PointNet backbone achieves better classification accuracy ($89.6\%$) than the second-best, a modern generating model OcCo \cite{wang2020unsupervised} ($88.7\%$) and a contrastive approach STRL$^\star$ \cite{huang2021spatio} ($88.3\%$) which is pre-trained on a larger dataset ShapeNet \cite{yi2016scalable}.
-Notably, the linear SVM classification performance of our method even surpasses the performance of the fully supervised PointNet, which trains to $89.2\%$ test accuracy from random initialization.
-Our DGCNN-based model achieves a $91.8\%$ test accuracy, and it outperforms the second-best, STRL$^\star$ ($90.9\%$), by $0.9\%$, the pretext task based on Spatio-temporal cues.
-Our proposed method also attained competitive results on the ModelNet10 dataset, which further justifies the effectiveness of our method.
-Table \ref{tb:mndt} also shows the results of the modified PointNet++ backbone (small) by PointGLR \cite{rao2020global}, and our approach achieves the state-of-the-art performance of 92.4\%.
-We further re-trained PointGLR ($91.9\%$) with our data augmentation strategies for a fair comparison.
-Different from the original experiment with PointGLR, the normal vector information is not used.
+\textbf{Object classification} We evaluate the shape understanding capability of our unsupervised learning model on two object classification benchmarks, ModelNet40~\cite{sharma2016vconv} and ModelNet10~\cite{sharma2016vconv}.
+ModelNet10 contains 4{,}899 pre-aligned shapes from 10 categories, with 3{,}991 samples for training and 908 for testing.
+Following the standard protocol in prior work~\cite{wang2020unsupervised}, we adopt a linear SVM classifier to assess the quality of the learned representations.
+Specifically, the SVM is trained on the global features extracted from the training split of ModelNet40/10.
+Each point cloud is formed by randomly sampling 2{,}048 points from the surface of each shape.
+We compare ConClu with a range of previous generative and contrastive methods, as well as PointNet- and DGCNN-based models trained with different pretext tasks.
+The classification results on the test sets are summarized in Table~\ref{tab:classification}.
+ConClu consistently outperforms all competing methods that use the same backbone architecture.
+On ModelNet40, our PointNet-based model achieves a classification accuracy of 89.8\%, outperforming both the second-best generative method, OcCo~\cite{wang2020unsupervised}, which achieves 88.7\%, and the contrastive method STRL$^{\star}$~\cite{huang2021spatio}, which achieves 88.3\% despite being pre-trained on the larger ShapeNet~\cite{yi2016scalable} dataset.
+Notably, the linear SVM performance of our method even surpasses that of fully supervised PointNet, which achieves 89.2\% test accuracy when trained from random initialization.
+Our DGCNN-based model achieves 91.6\% test accuracy on ModelNet40, exceeding the second-best method, STRL$^{\star}$, by 0.7\%.
+Our method also delivers competitive results on ModelNet10, further demonstrating its effectiveness.